aormorningstar/apclattice/README.md

 # apclattice

 A final project for APC 524 at Princeton University.

-A framework for stochastic dynamics of degrees of freedom pinned to the sites of a Bravais lattice.
-Dynamics are enacted by `Gate`s acting on a `Lattice` of degrees of freedom (`DOF`).
+A framework for stochastic dynamics of degrees of freedom on a Bravais lattice.
+Dynamics are enacted by `Gate` objects acting on the degrees of freedom (`DOF`) of a `Lattice` near a specified location.
 An implemented example is the honeycomb lattice in two dimensions with a discrete, finite number of particles per site and charge-conserving local dynamics (see demo below).

 ## Testing